MarkMoretto/docs/docs/types.md

   userJoined: boolean; // Indicates whether the authenticated user is a member
   userMod: boolean; // Indicates whether the authenticated user is a moderator

+  isMuted: boolean; // Indicates whether the community is muted from user's home feed.

   mods?: User[];

   rules?: CommunityRule[];